Improving Place Recognition Using Dynamic Object Detection: Combining Place Recognition and Dynamic Object Detection

-Most place recognition algorithms use \emph{pose-based} representations, that is, places are represented by a multiset, $pr$, of \emph{n} descriptors, $v_i, i = 1, 2,..., n$, that are produced by an algorithm that extracts and describes salient features detected in the observation of each place, when the agent is at a particular pose:
+If an environment is densely populated by objects that do not have a permanent fixed position, agents may have great difficulty recognizing a previously-visited place.
+Traditional appearance-based place recognition approaches may extract features from the dynamic elements of a scene, essentially corrupting the representation of the place.
+If an agent returns to the same place, but a parked car has moved, or a bicyclist is traveling through, the agent may be unable to recognize the environment.

-For instance, one version of the place recognition algorithm \emph{BRIEF-Gist} \cite{Sunderhauf2011} represents a place with a single \emph{BRIEF} descriptor generated from a predetermined keypoint at the center of a downsampled image.
-Each place representation is of size one ( $\left\vert{pr_i}\right\vert = 1$), and there is no guarantee that the single descriptor has not been generated from pixels that are part of a dynamic object in the scene.
-Another place recognition algorithm, \emph{FABMAP} \cite{Cummins2011}, on the other hand, uses a vector of \emph{visual words}.
-Each of these words are quantized descriptors that collectively represent a place.
-Hence, the definition of a pose-based place representation above is a generalization of the representation used by different approaches to place recognition.
+Most place recognition algorithms use \emph{pose-based} representations, that is, places are represented by a multiset $pr$ of feature descriptors $v_i, i = 1, 2,..., n$, generated from an agent's observation of a place from a particular pose.

-The hypothesis this article confirms is that for the purposes of place recognition, an ideal representation of a place must only include descriptors generated from visual features that can be reliably observed the next time an agent visits the place.
-That is, a place representation should not incorporate descriptors that are ``dirty,'' i.e., that describe, at least in part, dynamic objects present in the agent's observation.
+For instance, one version of the place recognition algorithm \emph{BRIEF-Gist} \cite{Sunderhauf2011} represents a place with a single \emph{BRIEF} descriptor generated from a predetermined keypoint at the center of a downsampled image (the agent's observation).
+That is, each $pr$ has size 1.
+The \emph{FABMAP} \cite{Cummins2011} algorithm, on the other hand, uses a vector of \emph{visual words} derived from an image representing the agent's observation.
+Each of these words are quantized descriptors that collectively represent a place; in this approach, the size of $pr$ may be in the hundreds..
+Notably, in both techniques, the generated place representations may depend on pixels that are part of some dynamic object(s) in the scene.